speedata/xts-doc/docs/manual/programming/index.md

 ## Data Structures

-The speedata Publisher does not offer direct support for data structures such as arrays (fields) or dictionaries (hashes or dictionaries).
+XTS does not offer direct support for data structures such as arrays (fields) or dictionaries (hashes or dictionaries).
 These can be simulated using variables.
 The field a1, a2, …​, ai could be filled as follows:

 ~~~xml
 <SetVariable variable="{ concat('a',1) }" select="'Value for a1'"/>